vedavenkat2902/reachinbox-email-scheduler/README.md

 ## 🏗️ Architecture

-The application consists of four major components:
+The application consists of five major components:

 ### Frontend